-- 41. The evaluation team will conduct the evaluation under the direction of its team leader and in close communication with the evaluation manager appointed by WFP senior deputy country director in accordance to the WFP evaluation guidelines. - 42.
+- 21. The evaluation team will conduct the evaluation under the direction of its team leader (See annex 8 on evaluation team organization) and in close communication with the evaluation manager appointed by WFP deputy country director in accordance to the WFP evaluation guidelines. - 22.
 The team members will not have been involved in the design or implementation of the subject of evaluation or have any other conflicts of interest.
 Further, they will act impartially and respect the code of conduct of the evaluation profession.